-This Valkyrie uses their Signature Galaxy faceplate with a translucent orchid shell.
+This Valkyrie uses a Signature Galaxy faceplate with a translucent orchid shell.
 It is quite the pop-culture contrast to the classic wood tones of the Zephyr Prestige maple burl.

 The Valkyrie is also majority acrylic for materials which does make it a bit lighter.
-The Prestige Zephyr has the more exotic mix of woods and colors and is unique to each designed purchase.
-You get plenty of pop and wow with the Valkyrie design but its not 100% unique to every customer.
+The Prestige Zephyr has a more exotic mix of woods and colors and is unique to each designed purchase.
+You get plenty of pop and wow with the Valkyrie design but it’s not 100% unique to every customer.